Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Commutativity of conditional localization POVMs of causally separated laboratories

-\begin{proof} See Appendix \ref{AAA}. \end{proof} Failure of positivity of $\sH_f^u(\Delta)$ arises from the appearance of states with averaged negative energy.
-Nevertheless, taking advantage of some crucial results in \cite{F12}, we are about to prove that, referring to a Minkowskian coordinate system adapted to $u$, we can make the ``negative energy gap'' as small as desired, in every reference frame $u'$, generally different from $u$, by choosing the support of the temporal part $h'=h'(x^0)$ of the smearing function $f(x)= h(\vec{x}) h'(x^0)$ suitably large (the coordinates being adapted to $u$).
-It is worth stressing that this can be done while leaving untouched the spatial part $h(\vec{x})$ of the smearing function.
+\begin{proof} See Appendix \ref{AAA}. \end{proof} Failure of positivity of $\sH_f^u(\Delta)$ arises from (\ref{PART}) together with Proposition \ref{XYZ}.
+Nevertheless, taking advantage of some crucial results in \cite{F12}, we are about to prove that, referring to a Minkowskian coordinate system adapted to $u$, we can make the ``negative-energy gap'' as small as desired, in every reference frame $u'$, generally different from $u$, by choosing the support of the temporal part $h'=h'(x^0)$ of the smearing function $f(x)= h(\vec{x}) h'(x^0)$ suitably large (the coordinates being adapted to $u$).
+It is worth stressing that this can be done while leaving unchanged the spatial part $h(\vec{x})$ of the smearing function.
 This function is responsible for the precision of the spatial position measurement according to Remark \ref{REMPOSm} in the non-relativistic limit.
 In practice, we integrate in space a corrected version of the energy density by adding a term to the normally ordered stress-energy tensor operator depending on a small parameter $\eta>0$.
 Since we deal with spatial regions of finite extent, the amount of added energy remains finite and can be made arbitrarily small by suitably enlarging the support of the temporal smearing function $h'$.